dgadams/sdr-connect/README.md

 # sdr-connect
 ## Containerized SDRconnect server.
 ### Allows for remote operation of an SDRplay device
-- Version 1.0.4  of SDRconnect.
+- Version 1.0.5  of SDRconnect.
-- Based on Debian Linux.
-Size 135 MB.
+- Based on Debian Linux, bookworm.
+Size 136 MB.

 ### Running with docker compose yml file:
 ```